njobnz/joplin-plugin-embedded-notes/README.md

 notebook:"Snippets"
 ```

+> [!NOTE]
-***Note:** Applying a filter may help reduce memory usage and improve performance, especially when working with a large database of notes.*
+> *Applying a filter may help reduce memory usage and improve performance, especially when working with a large database of notes.*

 ### Generate Note